How Tokenized Treasuries Work as Onchain Collateral

 This yield comes from the underlying asset.
 U.S. Treasuries currently pay around 4% to 5% annual interest.
 Token holders receive that yield, but with all the advantages of blockchain technology.

+On the other hand, tokenized versions of treasuries live on public blockchains like Ethereum, Solana, or Polygon.
+Also, one can trade it instantly.
 This makes them incredibly useful in DeFi.
-Protocols can integrate them seamlessly.
+Protocols can integrate them easily.
 They become programmable collateral that developers can build around.

 The Rise of Tokenized Treasuries in 2026